sbabic/swupdate/doc/source/building-with-yocto.rst

         # Add all local files to be added to the SWU
         # sw-description must always be in the list.
-        # You can extend with scripts or wahtever you need
+        # You can extend with scripts or whatever you need
         SRC_URI = " \
             file://sw-description \
             "